proycon/LaMachine/CONTRIBUTING.md

 This may sound a bit cryptic still, so let's go through some examples:

+## Examples

+Learning by example is usually the most efficient.
+We provide somes examples below, but also want to encourage you to just browse around in the ``roles/`` directory and see how some of the existing software packages are installed:

 ### Example: Python software

 * For this example, we use a Python software package named *babelente*